syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

 ## List of classes and its purposes

-To modify Grid appearance, you need to override default CSS of Grid.
-Please find the list of CSS classes and its corresponding section in Grid.
-Also you have an option to create your own custom theme for all ASP.NET MVC controls using our [Theme Studio](http://js.syncfusion.com/themestudio/# "Theme Studio").
+To modify the Grid appearance, you need to override default CSS of the grid.
+Please find the list of CSS classes and its corresponding section in the grid.
+Also you have an option to create your own custom theme for all the ASP.NET MVC controls using our [Theme Studio](http://js.syncfusion.com/themestudio/# "Theme Studio").

   <table>
         <tr>